Virginia Tech Hokies women's soccer

-The Virginia Tech Hokies women's soccer team began in 1980 with two club teams under the guidance of Everett Germain and his two daughter's Betsy and Julie.
+The Virginia Tech Hokies women's soccer team began in 1980 with two club teams under the guidance of Everett Germain and his two daughters, Betsy and Julie.
 Virginia Tech's women's soccer became a college soccer program that competes in NCAA Division I in 1993.
 The team played in the A-10 and the Big East before moving to the Coastal Division of Atlantic Coast Conference in 2014.
 The team has advanced to the NCAA Women's soccer tournament nine times.
 Their best appearance is reaching the semifinals in 2013.
 Their home games are played at Sandra D. Thompson Field.

 History

 1990s

 The Virginia Tech Hokies women's soccer team began play under coach Sam Okpodu in 1993.
 The team had a respectable first season, finishing 6–10–1.
 The team began play without a conference.
-A small improvement followed in the team's second season.
-The Hokies finished with a record of 8–11–0.
-In 1995 the Hokies would begin play in the Atlantic 10 Conference, where the school was a member in other sports.
+A small improvement followed in the team's second season; they finished with a record of 8–11–0.
+In 1995 the Hokies began play in the Atlantic 10 Conference, where the school was a member in other sports.
 The move proved difficult, with the Hokies finishing 3–12–3 overall, and 1–3–1 in their first conference season.
 However, improvement quickly followed, with the team achieving a .500 record in overall play and a winning record in conference play in 1996.
 The team won nine games in each season from 1996 to 1999.
 Their loss record was remarkably consistent as well, with the Hokies losing nine games from 1996 to 1998 and ten in 1999.